imsc-rosetta/imsc-rosetta-specification/japanese.md

 ## Rubies

-Rubies for japanese are supported through the use of nested spans with ruby specific styles attached.
+Rubies for Japanese are supported through the use of nested spans with ruby specific styles attached.

 ### Ruby Specific Styles: